-If a suspicion of fraud is substantiated by the investigation, disciplinary action shall be taken by the appointing authority, in consultation with the Town Administrator and the Board of Selectmen.
+If a suspicion of fraud is substantiated by the investigation, disciplinary action shall be taken by the appointing authority, in consultation with the Town Administrator and the Select Board.

 7. Whistle-Blower Protection

 Under Massachusetts General Law Chapter 149, paragraphs 148A, 185 and 187, no employer or person acting on behalf of an employer shall: